alfonsolua36/alfonsolua36.github.io2/README.md

 ### Is there a place I can go to Learn HTML?

-There are vairous resources online that can help you learn html, css, and javascript. [w3schools](https://www.w3schools.com/html/) is a great resource and beginner friendly.
+There are various resources online that can help you learn html, css, and javascript. [w3schools](https://www.w3schools.com/html/) is a great resource and beginner friendly.

 ### I don't want to write code or deal with website hosting.
 Are there any website builders you recommend?
 - Google Sites (free)